TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 Do you know anyone who:

 * Dives straight into code-only solutions?
-* Bases these solutions on a few half-muttered sentences from one customer that start: "We want a..."?
+* Bases these solutions on a few half-muttered sentences from one customer that started: "We want a..."?
 * Ties themselves up in knots, but keeps going anyway because they don't want to admit they were wrong and throw their valueless work away?

 You've got a hero programmer on your hands.
-I.e. someone who makes a load of trouble for themselves (and everyone else), but then swoops in to "rescue" the situation, often at 2am.
-The CEO loves this dude (it's nearly always a dude).
+I.e. someone who makes a load of trouble for themselves (and everyone else), but then swoops in to "rescue" the situation, often at 2am in response to some crisis or other.
+The propensity to rise up on command whatever the hour to stamp out fires means that the CEO loves this dude (it's nearly always a dude).
 They know how to fix *everything* (because they broke it all in the first place).
 They know where all the bodies are buried (because they buried them).

 There's another form of the species - heroic designers.
-These are people who dive straight into colour theory, typeface choices, mood-boards etc - because (just like coding) "designing is special and you need to be talented to do it".
+These are people who dive straight into user journeys, colour theory, mood-boards, grids, typeface choices etc - also without *really* finding out what the problems they're solving are - because (just like coding) "design is special and you need to be talented to do it" .
+In design terms, they [live in the second diamond](https://www.designcouncil.org.uk/our-resources/the-double-diamond/).

 I'm **not** saying that complex, technical endeavours don't benefit from knowledge and talent.
 I **am** saying that all the talent in the world won't help if you don't attempt to understand the problems you're trying to solve.
 Indeed - amazing skill and talent makes things worse if you deploy it too early as it:

 * Takes you off in the wrong direction, *away* from the better solutions.
+At which point it's *worse* than being totally useless.
 * Often makes people less objective about the facts of the case, particularly ones that contradict any hard-earned beliefs built up over glittering careers.
-All situations are different - what you know already doesn't necessarily apply this time.
+All situations are different - what you know already probably doesn't apply this time.

-Heroic behaviour can be defined as: "not listening to the people with the problem because I already know the answer", which extends to "bending the problem towards my solution because I've already built loads of stuff that doesn't help and I don't want to undo it".
-This still happens too much in software production, and its a key reason nobody uses a lot of the stuff we produce.
+Heroic behaviour can be summed-up as: "not listening to the people with the problem because I already know the answer", which extends to "bending the problem towards my solution because I've already built loads of stuff that doesn't help and I don't want to undo it".
+This still happens too much in software production, and it's a key reason nobody uses a lot of the stuff we produce.

+It's great to be talented and talented people are great to work with - provided they know how to deploy their talent properly.

 ## Disfunctional people and teams

+Full disclosure - I am of course at least as guilty of committing the crimes listed below as anyone else.
+It's almost as if the frictionlessness of the infinite Digital Realm makes it easy to act in the following shameful ways.

 ### Engineers

 * Who exist to solve abstract problems without thinking about concrete problems.
-* Who argue about "patterns" / talk endlessly about "aggregate roots", again without listening to the problem.
+* Who argue about "patterns" / talk endlessly about obscurities like "aggregate roots" or "hexagonal architectures"\*, again without listening to the problem.
 * With Marlene Dietrich syndrome: *"I want to be alone"*.
 * Who invent "requirements" and implement solutions without checking their value.
 * Who act heroically (see above).
+* Who simply don't know how to build code-bases that are easy to change in future (I've lost count of the numbers of highly-paid engineers I've worked with who *don't know what interfaces are for*).

+... will most likely march you away from anything good at a rapid pace.
+Eventually knowledge about the things you would have been better off doing in the first place will emerge, at which point they won't want to re-do all the stuff they've built so far.
+So they'll try and bend / break what they've done up to that point to better fit reality.
+This [causes more Technical Debt](https://youtu.be/d2Ddo8OV7ig?si=mp9oGFX-sCv4nwQ6) than any other factor.

+*\ There's nothing wrong per-se about either of these concepts but there's a time and a place, you know?

 ### Designers

 * Who also invent requirements.
 * And who also act heroically.
 * Who obsess over little details - e.g. moving things six pixels to the left - when they're yet to find out which market segment the product is being aimed at and what sort of customer relationships we're trying to build.
-* Who often don't even exist?
+* Who often don't even exist in the first place?
 Designers tend to be heavily outnumbered by engineers for some reason, when both jobs take a similar amount of effort to do properly...
 I've never understood why this is.

+Actually, while I'm ranting - what is it with UX designers and JavaScript frameworks?
+There's this big rabbit hole of design systems / "languages" that seems to have opened up, so now we have designers that take massive steps *away* from problems into an abstract world of components and widgets, that are intended to be all things to all product UIs.
+They're kind of like nuclear physicists trying to come up with a Unified Theory of Everything - only *slower*.

+I guess it's the same as computer programmers that don't really understand patterns but try and apply them everywhere regarless - we're diving into abstractions without bothering to understand the problems.
+It always comes back to that.

 ### Product people

 * Who "speak for the customer" without ever going to see what customers actually do.
-* ... and whenever they *do* go and see a customer, they go on their own, and then fail to report important details about the problem back to the people who can actually solve it.
+* ... and *should* they ever go and see a customer, they go on their own, and then return with a gift-wrapped solution for designers and engineers to "just build".
 * Who ask the customer "what they want" and take orders like waiters.
 This is where the [mis-attributed Henry Ford quote](https://medium.com/@adrianh/faster-horses-50ff8bb1bb62) about Faster Horses gets rolled out.
 Ask [the right question](./Agile_Value.md)!
-* Who lack technical confidence, and so seek to justify their existences by placing themselves between the customers and people who can solve their problems.
+* Who lack technical confidence, and so further seek to justify their existences by placing themselves between the customers and people who can solve their problems.
+Bring the technical / clever people to problem first, then at least have a vague idea what the solutions they're proposing are.
-* Who cling faithfully to their vision, ignoring the industry-wide odds that one-in-three to one-in-ten "great" ideas actually make no positive difference.
+* Who cling faithfully to **"their vision"**, ignoring the industry-wide odds that one-in-three to one-in-ten "great" ideas actually make no positive difference.
 * Who believe that it's possible to write a "detailed Road Map for the next 12 months".
-Sorry to burst your bubble but it's more than likely going to get completely ignored after about six weeks.
+Sorry to burst your bubble but it's more than likely going to get blown out of the water by reality after about six weeks, max (though it can often only take days).

+To be honest these herberts are the worst of the lot.

+More than anything else, it's the Product person's job to bring the problem solvers to the problem, and help them understand it.
+When they interject themselves *between* problem and solvers, they do more damage than any of the other nere-do-wells I'm describing here.

 ### Project Managers

 * Who even exist in the first place.
-Managing adventures in the Digital Realm like bridge or house-building in the Real World is a sign that you've missed the point at a very fundamental level.
+Managing adventures in the Digital Realm like you would bridge or house-building in the Real World is a sign that you've [missed the point](./Agile_WhatsThePoint.md) at a very fundamental level.

 ## Projects not Products